 One alternative to the project is to leave the assigned project area.
 The Kenyan Government through previous exploration work by various companies has identified a number of 'blocks' with potential for oil and gas.
 These blocks are found in the Coast, Eastern, North-Eastern and Rift Valley Provinces (including their inland waters) and Kenya's territorial waters and exclusive economic zones in the Indian Ocean.
-Tullow has been granted the exploration licence for Block 10BB in the Kenya Rift Valley; therefore, the concept of 'alternative site' does not apply as each block within the country is agreed upon by the Government of Kenya and the interested party and subsequently licensed.
+Tullow has been granted the exploration licence for Block 13T in the Kenya Rift Valley; therefore, the concept of 'alternative site' does not apply as each block within the country is agreed upon by the Government of Kenya and the interested party and subsequently licensed.
 Other blocks have been licensed to other companies under the terms of the PSC, and some of these have already been approved and licensed by NEMA to carry out onshore (land-based) and offshore (marine) seismic surveys.
-Previous onshore 2D seismic work by Tullow in the proposed site reported no adverse environmental impacts.
+A number of companies have recently completed onshore and offshore seismic surveys with no reported adverse environmental impacts.